Parkinson's

 A good PD diagnosis should be based on a protocol that includes:

-• Anamnesis, examination and clinical neuropsychiatric examination and exploration.
+• Anamnesis, examination and neuropsychiatric clinical examination.

 • Blood and urine tests .

-• Psychometric assessment.
+• Psychometric evaluation.

-• Radiological static and functional neuroimagingradiological tests.
+• Static and functional neuroimaging radiological tests.

-• Cerebral and cerebrovascularfunction tests.
+• Cerebral and cerebrovascular function tests.

 There is currently no biological marker, blood test value or physiological test to confirm this.